phiphiphi31/SBT/README.md

 # SBT: Single Branch Transformer Tracking

-### This the modified version of our work "Correlation-Aware Deep Tracking".
+### This the reproduced version of our work "Correlation-Aware Deep Tracking".
 You can find it in https://arxiv.org/abs/2203.01666

 ### We hope this work can attract more researchers/engineers to build a simple but strong Single Branch Transformer (SBT) driven tracker.
 Code and paper will be released publicily.

 ## Abstract
-Existing transformer-based trackers which are built on two popular tracking paradigms, \ie Siamese-based and DCF-based tracking, mostly leverage transformer model to solely focus on one of these three issues: feature extraction, feature enhancement or feature fusion.
-Differently, this work presents a novel tracking architecture on top of Single Branch Transformer (SBT).
-Through two crucial modifications for tracking problem, \ie dynamic feature extraction and correspondence establishment, our conceptually neat tracking framework which is named SuperSBT, simultaneously addresses above three issues.
-Specifically, with dedicated non-parametric attention operator design, SBT can extract target-dependent features as well as building comprehensive interactions between target and search area, while achieving high inference speed and marvelous tracking performance.
-We further conduct extensive investigations on the crucial design and architecture variants to provide more insights for SBT tracking.
-Through our experiments, SuperSBT sets a new record while still running at high inference speed.
+Robustness and discrimination power are two fundamental requirements in visual object tracking.
+In most tracking paradigms, we find that the features extracted by the popular Siamese-like networks cannot fully discriminatively model the tracked targets and distractor objects, hindering them from simultaneously meeting these two requirements.
+While most methods focus on designing robust correlation operations, we propose a novel target-dependent feature network inspired by the self-/cross-attention scheme.
+In contrast to the Siamese-like feature extraction, our network deeply embeds cross-image feature correlation in multiple layers of the feature network.
+By extensively matching the features of the two images through multiple layers, it is able to suppress non-target features, resulting in instance-varying feature extraction.
+The output features of the search image can be directly used for predicting target locations without extra correlation step.
+Moreover, our model can be flexibly pre-trained on abundant unpaired images, leading to notably faster convergence than the existing methods.
+Extensive experiments show our method achieves the state-of-the-art results while running at real-time.
+Our feature networks also can be applied to existing tracking pipelines seamlessly to raise the tracking performance.

 #### Install dependencies